VittoAdesso/NodeJs-Mysql_Api-REST/readme.md

-# I'm going to build an Api-Rest with NodeJs & Mysql, but i am going to use traditional QUERYS to get data from endpoint not using ORM!!!
+# I built an Api-Rest with NodeJs & Mysql, but i am going to use traditional QUERYS to get data from endpoint not using ORM!!!

 🚧🚧🚧🏗️🏗️🏗️🚧🚧🚧